pointel-com-br/www.pointel/public/pibook/Matemática Básica e Aplicada - Frações, Razão e Proporção.md

 Gabarito: Letra A.

 (Pref.
 Peruíbe/2019) Em um experimento químico, a razão entre uma quantidade do produto A para 2/3 da quantidade do produto B é igual a 1/3.
-Para obter esse resultado é(são) necessário(s), do produto A,
+Para obter esse resultado é(são) necessário(s), do produtoA,

 a) 1/6 da quantidade do produto B.